 Health Information Technician Salary

 How Much Does a Health Information Technician Make?

-The average annual salary for a health information technician is roughly $44,010 per year or $21.16 per hour, with salaries in the 90th percentile averaging $66,000 or higher.
-(BLS)
+According to the BLS, the average annual salary* for a health information technician is roughly $61,000 per year or $30 per hour, with salaries in the 90th percentile averaging $98,000 or higher.

 The job outlook for RHITs is also growing quickly.
-The field expected to expand by 11% (faster than average) in the next ten years.
+The field is expected to expand by 9% in the next ten years.